Returning home for festive break not an option for many Malaysians

 Ms Chua said: "The total cost to serve quarantine in Malaysia and Singapore is about two times my monthly salary.
 My parents also don't want me to spend so much money."

-The only child last saw her parents before the MCO was introduced in Malaysia on March 18 last year.
+Ms Chua, who is an only child, last saw her parents before the MCO was introduced in Malaysia on March 18 last year.

 "I miss my parents very much.
 We plan to eat our reunion dinner together on New Year's Eve via a video call," she said.